ZephyrCloudIO/FebruaryContest/entries/tsui/README.md

 ## What is it?
 An editable portfolio editable that allows users to download the created portfolio.
 The goal when creating this project was to best fit in the `Gen AI` category.
-To do this a single one short prompt that generates the full website with the zephyr integration was crafted. ( In fact the only real modification needed is the creation of the `public/` folder)
+To do this a single one shot prompt that generates the full website with the zephyr integration was crafted. ( In fact the only real modification needed is the creation of the `public/` folder)

 ## Category
 [ ] Mobile App